pa1shetty/Metro-App/README.md

 - [x] Home Screen
 - [ ] Card functionality
-- [ ] Qr Ticket functionality
+- [x] Qr Ticket functionality

-Around 35% of the development has been completed.
+Around 70% of the development has been completed.

 ## 📸 Video